klaythompson011/MechaCar_Statistical_Analysis/README.md

 1. Based on the p-value results, the vehicle weight, spoiler angle and drive train provided significant non-random amount of variance to the mpg values.

 2. The slope of the linear model is not considered to be zero.
 The p-value is below a significant level of 0.05.
-As such, there is sufficient evidence to reject the null hypothesis, which states that the slope of linear model is zero.
+As such, there is sufficient evidence to reject the null hypothesis, which states that the slope of the linear model is zero.

 3. Based on the r-squared value of 0.7149, there is a strong positive correlation between the variables.
 Therefore, it is assumed that the model will predict mpg of MechaCars prototypes effectively.